ciqe/burpsuite-pro/README.md

 --> Windows :-: You can start Burp Suite Professional from Start Menu.

---> Kali Linux :-: You can start Burp Suite Professional by writing **burp** in terminal.
+--> Linux :-: You can start Burp Suite Professional by writing **burp** in terminal.